jadonk/beagle-tester/README.md

 6. Connect USB host on _DUT_ to _scanner_
 7. Wait for the CISPR test animation and audio playback (should be under 15 seconds) ![CISPR image][cispr]
 8. Connect USB client on _DUT_ to _host_
-9. Scan the 16 character barcode (4 character board revision and 12 character serial number) (will be programmed if step 3 completed and other tests pass)
+9. Scan the 16 character barcode
 10. Pass or fail will be indicated by a respectively green or red box on the _TV_
 11. Disconnect _scanner_
 12. Disconnect _host_